ordina-jworks/ordina-jworks.github.io/_posts/2017-06-29-Openshift-an-introduction.md

 I hope that with this post you got a nice introduction to OpenShift itself and some of the benefits it offers.
 If you enjoyed the post, I intend to write another post later this year about OpenShift, so make sure to regularly check our JWorks blog!

-May The PaaS be with you.
+May the PaaS be with you.